tgstation/FastDMM/README.md

 gradlew run
 ```

+# Credits

+Credits and thanks to:

+[monster860](https://github.com/monster860) for creating FastDMM, the alternative map editor for BYOND.

+[factorsofx](https://github.com/factorsofx) for contributing to FastDMM.

+[Quantomicus](https://github.com/Quantomicus) for contributing to FastDMM.

+[Chnkr](https://github.com/Chnkr) for contributing to FastDMM.

+[PJB3005](https://github.com/PJB3005) for contributing to FastDMM.

+[Cruix](https://github.com/Cruix) for contributing to FastDMM.

+[hecksadecimal](https://github.com/hecksadecimal) for contributing to FastDMM.

+[Rockdtben](https://github.com/Rockdtben) for maintaining the project today.

 # License

-FastDMM is licensed under the **GNU General Public License version 3** (GPLv3), with some exceptions which are marked as such.
+FastDMM is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html), with some exceptions which are marked as such.